 Anote Tong is the former president of Kiribati and a famous ‘climate warrior’.
 After becoming a Chevening Scholar in 1987, Anote maps out the surprising path he took into politics and how he succeeded in focusing global attention on the human dimensions of climate change.

-40 years of impact: leaving conflict and finding community with Chevening in the 1990s
+Leaving conflict and finding community with Chevening in the 1990s

 Dr Mina Brajovic is the Head of the World Health Organisation (WHO) Country Office in Montenegro.
 She became a Chevening Scholar in 1999, studying Law at the University of Cambridge at a time when her country was recovering from conflict.
 Almost 25 years on, Mina reflects on how her aspirations for building a better world have changed over time, as well as the key learnings that have stayed with her from her Chevening year.